DallanQ/tiny_towns/Manual.md

 ### Cottage (blue building icon) (page 7)

-Unfed Cottages remain on the board but do not score points on their own.
-Some other buildings, such as Wells, treat fed and unfed Cottages the same.
-You may construct Cottages even if you don't yet have a Farm / Granary / Greenhouse / Orchard (red building icon) building.
+Unfed **Cottages** remain on the board but do not score points on their own.
+Some other buildings, such as **Wells**, treat fed and unfed **Cottages** the same.
+You may construct **Cottages** even if you don't yet have a Farm / Granary / Greenhouse / Orchard (red building icon) building.

 ### Farm (red building icon) (page 7)

-Farms feed 4 Cottages anywhere on the board.
+**Farms** feed 4 Cottages anywhere on the board.

 ### Granary (red building icon) (page 7)

-Granaries only feed Cottages in the immediate surrounding squares (up, down, left, right, and diagonal), for a maximum of 8 Cottages.
+**Granaries** only feed Cottages in the immediate surrounding squares (up, down, left, right, and diagonal), for a maximum of 8 Cottages.

 ### Greenhouse (red building icon) (page 7)

-Greenhouses feed 1 contiguous group of Cottages that are adjacent (up, down, left, and right) to each other.
+**Greenhouses** feed 1 contiguous group of Cottages that are adjacent (up, down, left, and right) to each other.
 This group does not have to be adjacent to a Greenhouse.

 ### Orchard (red building icon) (page 7)

-Orchards will always feed a maximum of 6 Cottages no matter where they are placed.
+**Orchards** will always feed a maximum of 6 Cottages no matter where they are placed.

 ### Fountain (grey circle icon) (page 7)

-Fountains cannot score more than 2 points.
+**Fountains** cannot score more than 2 points.
 Adjacent refers to up, down, left, and right, not diagonal.

 ### Millstone (grey circle icon) (page 7)

-Millstones cannot score more than 2 points. even if they are adjacent to multiple Farm / Granary / Greenhouse / Orchard (red building icon) buildings or Bakery / Market / Tailor / Theater (yellow building icon) buildings.
+**Millstones** cannot score more than 2 points. even if they are adjacent to multiple Farm / Granary / Greenhouse / Orchard (red building icon) buildings or Bakery / Market / Tailor / Theater (yellow building icon) buildings.

 ### Shed (grey circle icon) (page 7)

-Sheds are not restricted to being placed in the 2 squares their resources came from when constructed, but may be placed in any empty square on the board.
+**Sheds** are not restricted to being placed in the 2 squares their resources came from when constructed, but may be placed in any empty square on the board.

 ### Well (grey circle icon) (page 7)